Mat\'ern Kernels for Tunable Implicit Surface Reconstruction: Kernels for Tunable Surface Reconstruction

 A proof can be found in Appendix \ref{ap:sec:proof_matern_siren_ntk}.
-This result establishes for the first time a connection between \Matern kernels and the computation in neural networks, in particular, \textsc{Siren}s.
+This result establishes for the first time a connection between \textsc{Siren}s and kernel methods.
+While explicitly shown for \Matern kernels, as we argue in the Appendix \ref{ap:sec:proof_matern_siren_ntk}, the arguments of Theorem \ref{thm:matern_siren_ntk} in fact apply to all stationary kernels, making it a powerful tool to study the connection between widely used \textsc{Siren}s and any stationary kernel function.

-\textbf{\Matern kernels vs. arc-cosine kernels.} Lastly, we aim to compare \Matern kernels with the previously used first-order arc-cosine kernels.
+\textbf{\Matern kernels vs. arc-cosine kernels.} Lastly, we aim to compare \Matern kernels with the previously used first-order arc-cosine kernel.
 Our analysis is based on: \begin{theorem}[\cite{chen2021}, Theorem 1] When restricted to the hypersphere $\mathbb{S}^{d-1}$, the RKHS of the \Matern kernel with smoothness $\nu=1/2$ (the Laplace kernel) include the same set of functions as the RKHS induced by the NTK of a fully-connected ($L\geq 2$)-layer ReLU network. \end{theorem} In other words, Theorem \ref{thm:rkhs_matern_laplace} shows that the RKHS of the Laplace kernel (a \Matern kernel with smoothness $\nu=1/2$) is the same as the RKHS induced by the NTK of a fully-connected ReLU network when inputs are restricted to $\mathbb{S}^{d-1}$.
-This immediately raises the question of whether the NTK for general input domains is significantly different from a standard Laplace kernel.
-Indeed, empirical results \citep{belkin2018,hui2019,geifman2020} already suggest a negative answer; however, from a theoretical perspective, the claim is still unproven.
-Based on Theorem~\ref{thm:rkhs_matern_laplace}, we obtain the following connection between Laplace and the first-order arc-cosine kernel: \begin{restatable}{corollary}{corRkhsMaternArcCosine} When restricted to the hypersphere $\mathbb{S}^{d-1}$, (1) the RKHS of the \Matern kernel with smoothness $\nu=1/2$ (the Laplace kernel) is equal to the RKHS induced by the first-order arc-cosine kernel, implying that (2) the Laplace and arc-cosine kernel are equal up to an affine transformation. \end{restatable} See Appendix \ref{ap:sec:proof_rkhs_matern_arc-cosine} for a proof.
-For general input domains, our empirical results presented next support the claim mentioned above (at least for ($L=2$)-layer networks), showing that the Laplace kernel even outperforms the arc-cosine kernel.
+Based on Theorem~\ref{thm:rkhs_matern_laplace}, we obtain the following connection between Laplace and the first-order arc-cosine kernel: \begin{restatable}{corollary}{corRkhsMaternArcCosine} The RKHS of the Laplace kernel is equal to the RKHS induced by a sum of zeroth and first-order arc-cosine kernels, implying that, when restricted to $\mathbb{S}^{d-1}$, the Laplace and first-order arc-cosine kernel are equal up to constant scaling and addition of another kernel function. \end{restatable} See Appendix \ref{ap:sec:proof_rkhs_matern_arc-cosine} for a proof.
+For general input domains, our empirical results presented next support (at least for ($L=2$)-layer networks) the widely believed claim that the NTK is not significantly different from standard kernels \citep{belkin2018,hui2019,geifman2020}, such as the Laplace kernel.
+Indeed, we show that the Laplace kernel even outperforms the arc-cosine kernel.